xorkevin/xorkevin.com/content/blog/ecs-notes/index.md

 compared with the "traditional" object oriented approach to program design.

-Game architecture has a wildly different philosophy than more conventional programs, driven by the unique way data is organized and accessed for games.
+Game architecture has a wildly different philosophy than more conventional programs, driven by the unique way data is organized and accessed within them.
 Currently, the most widely accepted solution is to use the entity component system pattern, or some variant of it.
-Learning about how the current best architectural patterns solve these unique problems that appear in game programming has been useful for me to compare against architectural patterns in other domains.
+Learning about how the current best architectural patterns solve these problems that uniquely appear in game programming has been useful for me to compare against architectural patterns in other domains.
 These comparisons give insight into the key aspects of a particular problem that motivate a certain type of solution.